Asset Publisher

 1. The patient has tried and had an inadequate response to generic sapropterin despite monitored adherence to treatment OR

-2. The patient has an intolerance or hypersensitivity to generic sapropterin that is not expected to occur with the brand agent OR
+2. The patient has an intolerance or hypersensitivity to generic sapropterin that is NOT expected to occur with the requested brand agent OR

-3. The patient has an FDA labeled contraindication to generic sapropterin that is not expected to occur with the brand agent OR
+3. The patient has an FDA labeled contraindication to generic sapropterin that is NOT expected to occur with the requested brand agent OR

-4. There is support for use of the requested brand agent over generic sapropterin (e.g., presence of two null mutations in trans) AND
+4. There is support for use of the requested brand agent over generic sapropterin (e.g., presence of two null mutations) AND

-6. The patient will NOT be using the requested agent in combination with another targeted agent included in this program AND
+6. The patient will NOT be using the requested agent in combination with another phenylketonuria agent (e.g., Kuvan, Palynziq, sapropterin, Sephience) for the requested indication AND

 7. The patient does NOT have any FDA labeled contraindications to the requested agent AND